-But what’s extremely laughable about this one is the fact that it makes wild “$500-per-day” claims.
+What’s extremely laughable about this product is the fact that it makes wild “$500-per-day” claims.

 It’s just your typical “get-rich-quick” Bullsh*t which holds no value.

-If you wanna know why and how the program will scam the pants off you, then dive into this honest review!
+If you wanna know why and how the program will scam the pants off you, then dive into this honest blog post!

 Name: Five Minute Profit Sites (FMPS).